wptrainingteam/learn-wp-content/tutorials/interacting-with-the-rest-api.md

 You can either create a new plugin to test this out, or download the plugin that was created in the Using the WordPress REST API tutorial.

+To get the latest version of the example plugin code, browse to https://github.com/jonathanbossenger/wp-learn-rest-api/releases/tag/0.0.2, and download the zip file.
+Then install it in your local development site as usual.

+The plugin registers an admin page which you can access via the Tools menu, with a button to load a list of posts, and clear that list.

 First, you'll need to create a form that will allow you to enter the title and content of the post you want to create.
-You can use the following HTML to create the form, and add it to an admin page callback:
+You can use the following HTML to create the form, and add it to the admin page callback:

 ```html
 <div style="width:50%;">